 Along with the ergonomics of the design, you’ll also want to consider what kind of look you’ll want your stock to add to the rifle.
 Style is an important part when it comes to designing your optimal upgraded 10/22.
 This is likely the step that will take you the longest or the shortest amount of time depending on the type of person you are.

 Do you want a rifle stock that is extendable and adjustable so you can alter how it rests at a moment’s notice?
-Do you want it to have additional pockets for extra magazines you can access easily?
-Do you want one with a specific optic attachment capability to fit the perfect new scope or do you want without optical capabilities?
+Or do you want it to have additional pockets for extra magazines you can access easily?
+Also, do you want one with a specific optic attachment capability to fit the perfect new scope or do you want without optical capabilities?

 You’ll need to answer all of these questions and more for yourself before you set out to find the perfect new stock.
 More often than not though, you won’t know exactly what additional capabilities you’d want in a stock until you see them.
 It’s also possible that you’re aren’t looking for any sort of fancy features and want something a little more sleek and simple.

 Much like the design of the stock, this will ultimately amount to a personal decision based on your own preferences, but its just as important as the overall design to achieve the right style for your Ruger 10/22.